RockAutomaton/AzSRE-Agent/docs/SETUP.md

 ### 1. Python 3.13+

-The project requires Python 3.13 or higher.
+The project requires Python 3.13 or higher (as specified in `pyproject.toml`).
 Verify your Python version:

 ```bash
 python --version